pytchlang/pytch-vm/doc/source/user/sprite.rst

 sprite and list all the names of the uploaded files you want to use.

-This list has to be set up as the Sprite is created (Pytch can't yet load more images after the sprite has been set up)
+This list has to be set up as the Sprite is created (Pytch can't yet load more images after the sprite has been set up).

 The *Costumes* variable needs to be declared inside the Sprite.
 For example, here is a definition for a new Sprite class that will have